• Skip to primary navigation

 Baked Blueberry Chickpea Donuts are low in sugar & big on flavor!
 The creamiest donuts you'll ever make, and no one will ever guess their made with chickpeas!
 A yummy high protein, complex carb breakfast or treat.
 Gluten free + Low Calorie + Vegan option.

-I also didn’t glaze the donuts.
-Instead, I dusted them with a small bit of powdered sugar.
-If you want to fancy them up, I recommend using this cinnamon glaze.
+I didn't glaze the donuts, but if you would like to glaze your donuts then I recommend using this cinnamon glaze.
 It goes well with everything!

 Blueberry Chickpea Donuts